‘Through Ayurveda you will discover all the forces of Nature working within you, and that you yourself are a replica of the cosmos…’ – David Frawley

-Ayurveda seeks to find the root cause of imbalance, prescribing varying regimens from here.
-Like many other holistic systems, it treats the whole person, rather than just systems.
+Ayurveda seeks to find the root cause of imbalance, prescribing varying regimens only from here.
+Like many other holistic systems, it treats the whole person, rather than just specific systems.
 Ayurvedic treatments include diet changes, lifestyle practices, detoxification processes, natural remedies, hands-on therapies and even meditation or mantra exercises.
 In the pursuit of healthy, balanced minds and bodies, there are no ‘quick fixes,’ in Ayurveda – rather, it is a beautiful lifelong practice.

 ‘Ayurvedic doctors need not call call themselves psychologists.
 Psychology is part of their usual practice that considers both physical and mental disease. ‘ – Dr. David Frawley

 Ayurveda suggests that each one of us is made up of a balance of the five elements: ether (space), air, water, fire and earth.
 We have this in common with the rest of the universe.

 The term Dosha is used to summarise the mind-body types within Ayurveda.
 There are three kinds of Doshas, which are essentially a way of categorising the main elements within someone.
 Each of us falls into one of the three types, which are:

 – Vata, which is composed primarily of space and air element

 – Pitta, which is composed of fire, with some water

 – Kapha, which is composed of both earth and water

 These combinations are essentially mark our constitution, or our prakruti.
 Our prakruti is sensitive to changes within our environment, diet, the seasons and so on.
 Any imbalance within our current state is called vikruti.
 Understanding our prakruti and vikruti, marks the starting point of our Ayurvedic healing journeys.